The Story Behind the

 What methodology does the research team use?

 The research team conducts semi-structured, one-on-one interviews that foreground the voices of the storytellers, allowing them to share their memories in their own words and on their own terms.
-To preserve the authenticity of each narrative, interviews undergo little to no editing, with only minimal redactions made when necessary to protect the privacy of participants.
-Anonymity is offered as an option, and in all cases, the project has obtained ethics approval and informed consent, ensuring that all participants understand the purpose of the project and how their interviews will be accessed—whether publicly or under restricted conditions.
+To preserve the authenticity of each narrative, interviews undergo minimal editing.
+Anonymity is offered as an option, and the project collects ethics approval and informed consent, ensuring participants understand the purpose and accessibility of their interviews.

 What is the significance of oral histories?